Logisim-Ita/Logisim/README.md

 * Includes some fix from original early version 2.7.2.255
 ## Bugs
 * PLA ROM doesn't save configurations in .circ
+* All the original Logisim's bugs we haven't fixed yet
 ## Features we want to add
 * Move to Java 9
 * Solve propagation bugs not solved in the original Logisim